snotskie/ttrpg/md/index.md

 To resolve a round of simultaneous actions, follow these steps:

+1. **Group Up:** You cannot roll and provide Help at the same time, so don't rush to roll at the top of the round.
+If you and your allies would like to provide Help to one another, first decide how you will form groups, then act as a group accordingly from there.
+Also note, once characters become grouped, they remain grouped for the rest of the round.
-1. **Determine the Focal Action:** All characters roll for their attempted actions, as though they were performing their desired Check or performing their desired Contest as the Attacker.
-Only the highest of these rolls continues through as the Focal Action, with the GM resolving ties.
+2. **Direct the Focal Action:** All characters roll for their attempted actions, as though they were performing their desired Check or Attack.
+Only the highest of these rolls directs the Focal Action, with the GM resolving ties.
-2. **Resolve the Focal Action:** The Focal Action is then resolved.
-If the Focal Action had Defenders, they perform their rolls as Defenders for that Contest.
+3. **Resolve the Focal Action:** The Focal Action is then resolved as a Check or Contest as usual.

 *Continued on next page.*

 ---
 <!-- _class: rules -->

-3. **Determine and Resolve any Side Actions:** Side Actions are then determined and resolved.
-Starting with those that rolled the lowest in step 1, then continuing with those who rolled the next lowest:
+4. **Determine and Resolve any Side Actions:** One at a time, starting with those that rolled the lowest to direct the Focal Action, Side Actions are determined and resolved  as a Check or Contest as usual.
+However:
-    - If they have already been involved in another Check or Contest this round, regardless if it was by choice, they no longer have the opportunity to act this round.
+    - You cannot act if you have already been involved in a Check or Contest this round, regardless if it was by choice.
-    - Otherwise, they decide: Do they continue with their original idea, adapt it to the new situation around them, follow a brand new idea, hold their action until during or after another character's action, or abandon acting altogether?
-If they choose to act, they then perform and resolve their desired Check or Contest.
-If this action involves other characters, those characters cannot have already been involved in another Check or Contest already this round.
+    - You cannot involve other characters in your action if those characters have already been involved in a Check or Contest this round.
+    - When it is your turn to act, you may:
+        - Continue with your original idea or adapt it to the new situation around you, keeping the roll you made to direct the Focal Action.
+        - Follow a brand new idea, performing a new roll.
+        - Wait to group up with another character or abandon acting altogether.
-4. **End:** Once all characters have either been involved in a Check, Contest, or chosen not to act, the round of simultaneous actions is resolved.
+5. **End:** Once all characters have either been involved in an action or chosen not to act, the round of simultaneous actions is resolved.

 ---
 <!-- _class: rules -->

-For example, if two characters are attacking one another at the same time, then each character first rolls as Attackers, narrating how they attempt to attack.
-Then only the higher roll goes through as both an attack and the Focal Action&mdash;the lower roll has been interrupted, neither winning, losing, failing, or succeeding.
-Then the lower roller rolls as a Defender against the attack, narrating how they respond, and effects are determined as usual.
+For example, if two characters are Attacking one another at the same time, then each character first rolls as Attackers, narrating how they attempt to Attack.
+Then only the higher roll goes through as both an Attack and directs the Focal Action.
+The lower roll has been interrupted, neither winning, losing, failing, or succeeding.
+Then the lower roller Defends against the Attack, narrating how they respond, and effects are determined as usual.
 And as there were only two characters in this exchange, there were no opportunities for Side Actions by other characters.

 For another example, two groups are competing in a battle of the bands, the *Dropkicks* and the *Blast Offffs!*, while a groupie named Sam cheers for the *Dropkicks* from the stands.
 First, the two groups roll Headline (a special Stat for the setting) and the groupie rolls Heart, all narrating how they attempt to act.
-Then only the highest of these three rolls goes through as the Focal Action.
-Let's say it's the *Dropkicks*, and with their music they attempted to summon a dragon of pure music to attack the *Blast Offffs!*.
-So, the *Blast Offffs!* now roll as a Defender against that attack, and their original plan has been interrupted.
-Finally, as a Side Action, Sam can continue with their original plan of cheering from the stands, or they can adjust their strategy and choose a different roll in response to the outcome of the *Dropkicks*'s attack.
+Then only the highest of these three rolls directs the Focal Action.
+Let's say it's the *Dropkicks*, and with their music they attempted to summon a dragon of pure music to Attack the *Blast Offffs!*.
+So, the *Blast Offffs!* now Defend against that Attack, with their original plan now interrupted.
+Finally, as a Side Action, Sam may continue with their original plan of cheering from the stands, or they may adjust their strategy and choose a different roll in response to the outcome of the *Dropkicks*'s Attack.

-Also note, once characters become grouped together for a Check or Contest in a round of simultaneous actions, they remain grouped for the rest of the round.

 ### Endeavors
 <!-- _class: rules -->